culdo/darknet_video/README.md

 * Object size threshold and class filtering
 * MJPEG streaming for YOLO+SiamMask result on port 8091
 * Auto labeling powered by YOLO+SiamMask.
-# Requirement
+# Requirements
+* Compiled OpenCV with python wrapper and TrueType contrib module

+You can download below files in [Releases](https://github.com/culdo/darknet_video/releases), and unzip to project root:
+* Compiled darknet yolo_cpp_dll.dll
-* CUDA Toolkit 10.1 + cuDNN 7.6.5 or you can download those dll in Releases
+* CUDA Toolkit 10.1 + cuDNN 7.6.5
-* Ubuntu 18.04 or 16.04
-* Ubuntu 16.04 need compiled opencv for unicode labels on result image
-* Put this project in same directory as [darknet](https://github.com/AlexeyAB/darknet)
+* the darknet weight you want to use (ex: yolov4.weight)
 ## Development Installation
 `pip3 install --user -e .`
 ## Usage